kyleung1/Tile-Map-Viewer/README.md

 ## Examined Geographic Area

 > The examined geographic area is generally focused on Seattle and its surrounding area.
-The tiles are mostly showing seattle area and won't show much else of the rest of the state or country when zoomed out.
+The tiles are mostly showing the seattle area and won't show much else of the rest of the state or country when zoomed out.
+The center coordinates of the map are 47.6002614, -122.2559435 which is in the middle of lake washington between Seattle and Bellevue.

 ## Available zoom levels of each tile set